dkfans/keeperfx/docs/keeperfx_readme.txt

 A: Check if there's a language file in 'FXDATA' folder for the
      language which you've selected in KEEPERFX.CFG.

-Q: Mouse stops/teleports/moves insorrectly during the game.
+Q: Mouse stops/teleports/moves incorrectly during the game.
 A: Try the '-altinput' command line switch.

 Q: I get a message 'Cannot initialize' when I try to enter network game.